 03. UNIVERSITY RADIATION SAFETY OFFICER

 03.01 The university RSO acts under the delegated authority of the university president and the Radiation Safety Committee in the daily implementation of policies and procedures regarding the safe use of radioisotopes and sources of radiation.
 The RSO shall:

-a.
-Ensure that each user of radioisotopes or radiation sources is in compliance with Texas Regulations for Control of Radiation, Texas DSHS, with regard to the posting of notices to workers, receiving and opening of packages containing radioisotopes, storage and use of radioisotopes, surveys of work areas, storage and disposal of radioactive wastes, maintenance of records, and authorship and revisions of the radiation safety procedures in the Texas State Radiation Safety Manual.
+a. ensure that each user of radioisotopes or radiation sources is in compliance with Texas Rules and Regulations – Radiation Control Program, Texas DSHS, with regard to the posting of notices to workers, receiving and opening of packages containing radioisotopes, storage and use of radioisotopes, surveys of work areas, storage and disposal of radioactive wastes, maintenance of records, and authorship and revisions of the radiation safety procedures in the Texas State Radiation Safety Manual;

-b.
-Obtain permission to perform leak tests of sealed sources and conduct such tests as required in the Texas Regulations for the Control of Radiation.
+b. obtain permission to perform leak tests of sealed sources, and conduct such tests as required in the Texas Rules and Regulations – Radiation Control Program;

-c.
-Maintain records required by the Texas Regulations for the Control of Radiation.
-Each licensee will provide this information at intervals not to exceed six months.
+c. maintain records required by the Texas Rules and Regulations – Radiation Control Program.
+Each licensee will provide this information at intervals not to exceed six months;

-d.
-Stop any operations not in compliance with the above Texas Regulations or with the Texas State Radiation Safety Manual until the individual has corrected the violation.
+d. stop any operations not in compliance with the above Texas regulations or with the Texas State Radiation Safety Manual until the individual has corrected the violation; and

 03.02 The university RSO may delegate certain radiation safety duties to other regular university employees in departments with special needs (such as the College of Science and the Student Health Center).